gosh-sh/docs/docs/acki-nacki/deploy_network.md

     Please note that node compilation may take a significant amount of time, even if it looks like the progress froze.

-In case in future you need to stop the nodes you can use `stop-nodes` playbook, or `clean-nodes` to stop and delete data.
+In case in the future you need to stop the nodes you can use `stop-nodes` playbook, or `clean-nodes` to stop and delete data.

 ### **Post installation considerations**